youcan-shop/coding-challenges/Software Engineer - Frontend & VueJs/README.md

 **tech-challenge@nextmedia.ma** with the object **you_name - Coding Challenge Frontend VueJs**. *(it'll be considered as the time your started working on the challenge)*
 3. Once you're done with the test, reply all the same thread mail to notify us you're done with the challenge.

-You can join us in [slack](https://join.slack.com/t/next-media-team/shared_invite/enQtMzM0MjIzNjkyNDUxLTI5ZjhhNTkxZTZiYzdkODIyMDkyZWIyNjFlZTE5MmQzMjNkNzZkOTdmMjcyY2Q1NTZlN2E2NTBkYjk1MGU3Mjk), then join **#tech-challenge** and do not hesitate to address any question, there is no stupid question, we're available to help daily.
+It's important to show your ability to carefully read instructions and follow them.

 ## Context

-- You should focus to build a small and concise app the right way using best bractices.
+As a user, I authorize my Github Account then I am able to list my repositories with ability to filter by name, with autocomplete.

+As a user, I select a repository from the list, then it shows the commit history with an infinite scroll related to this branch.

+As a user, I can switch the branch, then the commits listing is being refreshed.

+### Backend

-- The Frontend App is based on the [Github REST API v3](https://developer.github.com/v3/) as a backend.
+The Frontend App is based on the [Github REST API v3](https://developer.github.com/v3/) as a backend.

+### Mockup

+A mockup describing the UI could be helpful for well understanding the brief, available here => https://app.moqups.com/sZB0qKZrxH/view

+### UI & look

+Get inspired by Github look, simple, elegant, and minimalistic.

+Use a CSS framework such as [Tailwind CSS](https://tailwindcss.com)

+#### Important notes

+- Put maximum effort on the coding style and naming, these are evaluated first.
-- The goal of this test is more to evaluate the way of thinking, design and quality of code (We accept juniors and seniors).
+- The goal of this test is more to evaluate the way of thinking, design and quality of code.

-- CSS & colors and templating are not evaluated, use any template, we put interest more on UX and user interactions.
+- Focus to build a small and concise app the right way using software engineering principles and best practices.

+The goal of this challenge is to evaluate the way of thinking, the quality of code design, and the accuracy to read and follow instructions.
+It's also considered as first onboarding step to join our organization.

+We accept juniors and seniors.

 ## Technologies to use

+- Html / Css
 - VueJs / Javascript
 - Typescript

-## Brief

-As a user I authorize my Github Account then I am able to list my repositories with ability to filter by name (with autocomplete).

-As a user I select a repository from the list, then it shows the commit history with infinite scroll related to this branch.
-Also I can switch the branch, then the commits listing is refreshed.

-## Mockup

-A mockup describing the UI could be helpful for well understanding the brief, available here => https://app.moqups.com/sZB0qKZrxH/view

 ## Evaluation criteria 🚨

 - Accuracy to follow instructions.
 - Respect of software engineering principles : DRY, KISS, YAGNI, SOLID.
-- Code readability and and app design.
+- Code readability and architecture design.
 - Clean commit history in git making code review easy, push progressively instead of pushing the whole project in a single commit.
 - Quality of documentation (The readme should be short and concise, get inspired from open source projects readme).

 ## Instructions

 - Put more focus on code quality and less on speed.
 - Don't hack something quickly, take your time and craft something clean, with layers, separation of concerns and with following good frontend practices.
 - Write a readable and maintainable code.
-- Think about re-usable component when it's accurate
+- Think about re-usable component when it's accurate.

 ## Questions?

-If you have any questions, ask directly in our slack, room #tech-challenge.
+If you have any questions, just be clear and wrap an email to tech-challenge@nextmedia.ma, and we will help you as much as we can.

 ## Links & resources